Ville-/html-content-viewer/README.md

 ```

 ### Things to consider
-The content is injected inside the html tag of the new window as is meaning the library will not prevent JavaScript injection attacks, for example.
+* The content is injected inside the html tag of the new window as is meaning the library will not prevent JavaScript injection attacks, for example.
 Therefore **you should sanitize your HTML content before passing it to HTMLContentViewer**.
+* For CSS styling to work you should use inline styles for your content.
+For QuillJS this can be done by registering your styles as descriped here https://github.com/quilljs/quill/issues/1451#issuecomment-523559508.

 ### Acknowledgements
 * Button styling by https://www.bestcssbuttongenerator.com